 This course introduces students to practical mathematics, developing conceptual and problem-solving skills, and the study of linear equations, basic statistical concepts, mathematical functions, and applications.
+This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of eleven hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of ten hours of out-of-class work will be assigned per week.